-In this list, we’ll highlight the best games with ray tracing support to check out in 2023, including RTX-enabled games and games that support DLSS 2.0.
+On this list, we’ll showcase the top games with ray tracing compatibility to explore in 2024, including RTX-enabled games and games that have DLSS 2.0 support.

 Lastly, we’ll be updating this list with new titles in the future, so make sure to check back and let us know if we missed any games!